 Oh, and the broken foot?
 It’s all but healed.
 I don’t have day-to-day pain, but if I take my dogs for a long walk, it hurts by the time I get back.
 At least it’s getting there.

 Today marks eight weeks since the surgery.
 My nose continues to heal, although I think it’s 90% there now.
-These pics were taken today and were not Photoshopped.
+This pic was taken today and wasn’t Photoshopped.

 The scar continues to fade, as does the redness.
 I still use a touch of concealer to even my skintones.
 Overall, I think it looks pretty good, considering what it looked like just eight weeks ago.